Exploring St. Mark's Basilica in Venice: A Visitor's Guide

 No, but you can check it or other luggage at the Ateneo San Basso, in the Piazzetta dei Leoncini, at the north façade to the left of the main entrance.

 Getting to San Marco

-- Take a vaporetto, Venice's version of a water taxi, to San Marco or San Zaccaria stops, the closest to the basilica.
+- Take a vaporetto, the boats that make up Venice's transport system, to San Marco or San Zaccaria stops, the closest to the basilica.
 Street signs throughout the city point to San Marco.